anthonycole/anthonycole.fyi/content/home.md

-## Hey there, I'm an experienced Frontend Technical Lead and Senior Engineer
+## I'm an experienced Frontend Technical Lead and Senior Engineer

 I have a proven track record of leading and spearheading frontend initiatives as part of broader digital transformation strategies across both enterprises and startups.